 Trough conveyor guards

 Troughs help keep loads contained on the conveyor belt and prevent them from falling.
 Guardrail is built onto the frame forming to keep loads on track, creating the “trough” for handling loose parts or other loads that require guard railings.
-Seen above in a package handling operation with takeaway to a trash line.
+Seen above in a package handling operation with a takeaway to a trash line.
 In some situations, bulk parts can be conveyed and protected with this method.
-Excellent for incline/decline, straight line operations.
+Excellent for incline/decline, straight-line operations.
 These can be specified in a range of sizes and angles.
 Conveyors such as the Hytrol model TR “trough” belt conveyor come standard with trough designs that can help contain a variety of items.
 For bulkier items, see trash conveyor systems.

-Side mounted guard rails
+Side-mounted guard rails